-You will be responsible for choosing your own fabrics, colours and patterns to produce sample products and keep amending these until you are satisfied with the design.
-You can either be following your own brief or you may be given a brief by an organisation.
-If you are working for a larger organisation, you will likely be working as part of a team of designers where the creative director will provide the brief.
-However, if working for a smaller company you may be their only designer and will have ownership over the design brief and process.
+You will have the autonomy to select fabrics, colors, and patterns to create sample products, which you will revise until you are satisfied with the final design.
+Depending on the situation, you may either follow your own brief or receive one from an organisation.
+If you work for a larger organisation, you will likely be a part of a design team, and the creative director will provide the brief.
+Alternatively, working for a smaller company, you may be the sole designer and have complete control over the design brief and process.

-- Create mood boards to show to clients
+- Create mood boards to present design concepts to clients

-- Liaise closely with sales, buying and production teams on an ongoing basis to ensure items suit the customer, market and price points
+- Communicate regularly with sales, buying, and production teams to ensure designs fit the customer, market, and price point

-- Understand design from a technical perspective, i.e. producing patterns and technical specifications for designs
+- Understand the technical aspects of design, including pattern-making and creating technical specifications for designs

-- Visit trade shows and manufacturers to source, select and buy fabrics, trims, fastenings and embellishments
+- Attend trade shows and visit manufacturers to source and select fabrics, trims, fastenings, and embellishments

-- Develop a pattern that is cut and sewn into sample garments and supervise the creation of these, including fitting, detailing and adaptations
+- Develop garment patterns and supervise the creation of samples, including fitting, detailing, and adjustments.

 - Negotiate with customers and suppliers

-- Showcase your designs at fashion and other trade shows
+- Showcase designs at fashion and trade shows

-- Work with models to try out your designs and also to wear them on the catwalk at fashion shows
+- Work with models to showcase designs on the catwalk at fashion shows

 What to expect

-- The working environment varies between companies, from modern, purpose-built offices or a small design studio.
-Freelance designers may work from home or in a rented studio.
+- The working environment can differ between companies, ranging from modern offices to small design studios.
+Freelance designers may work from home or rent a studio.

-- The majority of opportunities are available in London and the South East and some large towns and cities in the North West and Scotland, with pockets of industry in the Midlands.
+- Most job opportunities are located in London, the South East, some large towns and cities in the North West and Scotland, with some industry clusters in the Midlands.

-- Career success relies on a combination of creativity, perseverance, resilience and good communication and networking skills.
+- Career success in fashion design relies on a combination of creativity, perseverance, resilience, good communication and networking skills.

 must have skills:

-- Design and visualisation skills, either by hand or through computer-aided design (CAD)
+- Design and visualisation skills, whether by hand or using computer-aided design (CAD)

-- Technical skills, including pattern cutting and sewing
+- Technical abilities, including pattern cutting and sewing

 - Self-promotion and confidence

-- The ability to negotiate and to influence others
+- The ability to negotiate and influence others

-There might be opportunities to gain work experience during your studies, such as through placements and internships or through your student union.
-You may also want to consider volunteering at fashion events and attending fashion and trade shows to showcase your work and meet potential employers and future colleagues.
+You can find opportunities for work experience during your studies through internships, placements, and your student union.
+Volunteering at fashion events and attending trade shows can also be a great way to showcase your work and make valuable connections with potential employers and colleagues.

-Your employers will provide training, this will initially be related to practical processes and technological developments.
+- Employers will provide initial training related to practical processes and technological developments.

-The key is to always make sure you are in touch with the latest trends and fashions.
-You can do this by reading the trade press and fashion blogs, attending trade and fashion shows, and visiting suppliers.
+- Stay up-to-date with the latest trends and fashions by reading trade press and fashion blogs, attending trade and fashion shows, and visiting suppliers.